-None of the other measured noise events occurring throughout the month of September 2021 are judged to be a noise source originating from the construction works.
+Three (3) of the other measured noise events occurring throughout the month of January 2022 are judged to be a noise source originating from the construction works, however are below NMLs.

-No noise exceedances occurred throughout the month of September 2021, thereby indicating adherence to the Lendlease Building Pty Ltd Tweed Valley Hospital - Management Plan - Noise and Vibration.
+Therefore, no noise exceedances occurred throughout the month of January 2022, thereby indicating adherence to the Lendlease Building Pty Ltd Tweed Valley Hospital - Management Plan - Noise and Vibration.